Travel Tips for Beijing – 9 Tips You Should Follow

 A Beginners Guide on How to Eat and Order Chinese Hot Pot

-The Chinese Hotpot Guide: 5 Tips About How to Eat & Order Chinese hot pot (火锅 huǒguō) literally “fire-pot”, with it’s history of over 1000 years, is one of the most traditional and popular meals in China and is a…
+Chinese hot pot (火锅 huǒguō) literally means fire-pot.
+It’s history goes back over 1,000 years.
+It is one of the most traditional and popular meals in China.

 4. Enjoy the Nightlife